willstepp/writings/hunger/hunger.md

 Mika, understand that because you have turned your back on your tribe and on me, the chief of war, you are no longer welcome in our tribe.
 Understand you must leave the gates of our village and not return again.
 Understand that it was you who abandoned us.

-The Chief of War nodded to the warrior who stood by the door and he collected the others from outside and they took Mika by the arms.
+The chief of war nodded to the warrior who stood by the door and he collected the others from outside and they took Mika by the arms.
 As they carried him out Mika looked at Tye.
 There were tears in his eyes.
-The Chief of War said, Once you were my good friend.
+The chief of war said, Once you were my good friend.

 The warriors escorted Mika, who carried only his bucket, outside the gates of the village.
 The gates closed with a loud noise and then there was no sound.
 The lookouts stood there with stony faces.